john-science/john-science.github.io/_posts/2018-08-30-git-cleanup.md

 ```

 Did someone commit a 100MB data file and then quickly `git rm` it, thinking no one would notice?
 Well, you just noticed, and now you can filter it out of your history so it stops slowing you down.
+For a quick summary on how to totally remove files from your history, check [here](https://dalibornasevic.com/posts/2-permanently-remove-files-and-folders-from-git-repo).

 ### Which branches haven't been touched in years?